 #10 Change the stress of the words

-Russian accent: 10 tips how to improve your Russian accent in Russian
+Russian accent: 10 tips on how to improve your Russian accent in Russian

 #1 Roll your ‘r’

 1 tip on how to correctly pronounce your R’s in Russian, is to take the tip of your tongue and push it to the roof of your mouth while you pronounce the letter. also, do not forget to pronounce ‘r’ at the end of words.
 This is very important, and Russians correctly pronounce the ‘r’ everywhere in each word.
-When you skip the door in the end of word, you sound very American, and you probably do not want this. so be sure to practice rolling your r everyday if you’re speaking Russian
+When you skip the ‘r’ at the end of the word, you sound very American, and you probably do not want this. so be sure to practice rolling your r every day if you’re speaking Russian

 #2 Do not forget about the soft sign ь

 Some people when learning to speak Russian, tend to forget about the two extra letters that are in the Russian language.
 Of course, we’re speaking about the soft sign ь.
 What is letter does is actually fairly simple – it causes the previous letter to become softer.
 Former Slavic for German speakers, this is no problem.
 But for English speakers, it can be pretty difficult to find out what the difference exactly is between a letter with – and a letter without the soft sign.
 If you cannot show the difference in the beginning, then don’t worry.
 With time you will be able to distinguish between the letters and you will be able to use this to correctly pronounce Russian

 The next unique letter in Russian that doesn’t actually have a sign is the hard sign. the function of this letter is in little more simple to explain because it literally cuts off the previous letter. it indicates when the letter should be completely stopped and there should be a little small pause in between the word before you continue with the rest of the word.